 Related: How to select and store almonds

-How to make Maple Bourbon Pecan Roasted Almonds
+How To Make Keto Maple Bourbon Pecan Roasted Almonds

-- 1.4 cup of Maple Bourbon Pecan Skinny Syrup (or other flavour)
+- 1/4 cup of Maple Bourbon Pecan Skinny Syrup (or another flavour)

 - 1 teaspoon of salt